-Mucky, soggy, squishy when it rains: All of these describe the ideal conditions for the plants we talk about on this episode.
-Not everyone has a pond edge to deal with, but many of us have a spot that stays wet after a rainfall, or just never seems to properly drain.
+Mucky, soggy, squishy when it rains—all of these describe the ideal conditions for the plants we talk about on this episode.
+Not everyone has a pond edge to deal with, but many of us have a spot that stays wet after a rainfall or just never seems to drain properly.
 This can mean instant death for many plants that prefer well-drained soils, but not for these perennials and trees that soak up that moisture with gusto.
-Steve even discusses a plant that most think of as a full-sun plant that prefers well-drained soil but turns out, it thrives in wetter areas.
+Steve even discusses a plant that most think of as a full-sun plant that prefers well-drained soil but that, it turns out, thrives in wetter areas.
 Not everyone has a soggy spot, but almost everyone has a downspout—and now you’ll know the perfect plant to put under it!

 Expert testimony: Kelly Norris director of horticulture and education at the Greater Des Moines Botanical Garden in Iowa.

 Giant rhubarb (with friend of Fine Gardening Cherry Ong for scale)

 ‘Moerheim Beauty’ sneezeweed

 ‘Baby Tut’ umbrella plant